Is Your Walking Speed Telling You Something?

 If My Walking Speed Is Slow – Then What?

-The other thing you might want to do is to make an effort to walk faster.
+The other thing you might want to initiate is to make an effort to walk faster.
 You might think deliberately picking up your speed is a form of rigging the numbers, but there’s more to it than that.
 If you can manage to move faster, walking more vigorously can actually improve your health.

-Now, this probably won’t help if you have a serious disease.
+This probably won’t help if you have a serious disease.
 Hence the importance of getting checked out.
 However, if your doctor says there’s nothing wrong with you beyond getting older and having a little less “juice,” more energetic walking might just improve your attitude, general health, and even longevity.

 • Mind your posture.
 Keep your chin up, your back straight, your eyes ahead, and your shoulders relaxed.